Massolari/lsp-auto-setup.nvim/README.md

 1. Locates the `nvim-lspconfig` installation in your runtime path
 2. Scans all available language server configurations
 3. For each server, it checks if its executable is available on your system
-4. If found, it sets up the server with your custom configuration or the default configuration
+4. If found, it sets up the server with your custom configuration or the default configuration skipping deprecated servers

 ## Global configuration